lunagarigen/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you are making progress on the right things.

 Remember to stay flexible and adaptable, as projects and priorities can change quickly.
 Use version control and versioning tools like Git to keep track of your code and make it easy to revert to previous versions if needed.
 Also, don't be afraid to ask for help or advice from others in the community.
 There is always someone willing to lend a hand and share their knowledge.
 Finally, keep learning and growing as a programmer.
 The more you know, the better you will become at solving problems and creating solutions.

+# 2024-01-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of coding, this means that writing clean, concise, and easily understandable code is a hallmark of advanced skill.
+It emphasizes the importance of clarity over complexity, advocating for solutions that are maintainable, scalable, and avoid unnecessary abstractions.
+Remember, code is read far more often than it's written, so strive to make it simple and intuitive for your future self and your collaborators.
+The best code is not only functional but also self-explanatory and minimalistic.